The Six Elements of Sustainability Infrastructure

 Performance and Reporting

-Progress toward sustainability may be characterized by leaps and stalls in the beginning.
-It can help to establish longer-range targets in three-, five- or 10-year increments and report attainments against those such as “By 2030, we will achieve greenhouse gas emissions reductions of 25%.”
+Progress toward sustainability may be characterised by leaps and stalls in the beginning.
+It can help to establish longer-range targets in three-, five- or 10-year increments and report attainments against those such as “By 2030, we will achieve greenhouse gas emissions reductions of 25 per cent.”

 - Which sustainability framework(s) will the portfolio company follow to establish progress toward and track sustainability goals?
 The principles of the Task Force on Climate Related Disclosures and the Sustainability Accounting Standards Board’s voluntary, sector-specific standards are widely accepted by public companies around the world and followed by many nonpublic companies.